Kalaschnik/stepper-motor-debugging/README.md

 - Move FORWARD
 - in SINGLE steps

 NB: This script is based on the excellent post by *Robin2*: https://forum.arduino.cc/index.php?topic=396450.0.
 The post explains the difficulties when transfering data to the Arduino and how to address them.
-The script is based on Example 5, and adjusted to work stepper motors.
+The script is based on Example 5.
+I adjusted this script to work with the above stepper motor parameters.